archil-l/secure-ai-agent/README.md

 ---

 Keep your private key safe and never commit it to version control.
+Use AWS Secrets Manager for secure access.